Thomas Wynter

 Thomas Wynter or Winter (c.
 1510 – c.
-1546) was the Archdeacon of York, Richmond, Cornwall, Provost of Beverley, Dean of Wells Cathedral and the illegitimate son of Cardinal Thomas Wolsey.
+1546) was the illegitimate son of Cardinal Thomas Wolsey by his mistress Joan Larke.
+Thanks to his father's patronage, Wynter held a number of lucrative ecclesiastical offices in England, including the Archdeacon of York, Richmond, Cornwall, Provost of Beverley and Dean of Wells Cathedral.
+Much of the revenue from these offices flowed into the hands of his father.
+Following Wolsey's death in 1530 Wynter was left without a protector and he was obliged to surrender many, though not all, of his positions in the church.

 Biography

+Early life

 Thomas Wynter's exact date of birth is unknown, but most scholars argue that he was born sometime around the year 1510.
 His mother is the supposed mistress of Thomas Wolsey, Joan Larke, daughter of Thetford innkeeper Peter Larke.
 Some historians, such as Stella Fletcher, show some scepticism about Wynter's parentage, arguing that Wynter could be the son of one of Wolsey's siblings.
 (He had two brothers and a sister, who leave little trace in the historical record.)
 Most historians argue that Wynter was Wolsey's son because Wolsey had maintained a great interest in Wynter's education and career.
 Contemporary ambassadors and officials also believed Wynter was the cardinal's son, and stated as much in their correspondence.
 Thomas Lupset, a tutor of Wynter's, wrote to Erasmus in August 1525, stating that Wolsey treated Wynter with so much affection that it was as if "he were his own legitimate offspring."
-The Spanish diplomat Eustace Chapuys wrote to Emperor Charles V that "A son of [Wolsey's], who is in Paris following his studies, and of whom I have formerly written to your Majesty, has received orders to return," to England in October 1529.
+The Imperial ambassador Eustace Chapuys wrote to Emperor Charles V that "A son of [Wolsey's], who is in Paris following his studies, and of whom I have formerly written to your Majesty, has received orders to return," to England in October 1529.
 Similarly, the ambassador from Milan referred to Wynter as Wolsey's son in a dispatch the following year.
+Wynter supposedly grew up North of London in Willesden.